Reasons for Uncertified Results in Duolingo English Test (DET)

 Category 3: behavior and proctoring AI signals

-The AI watches what you do, not just what is in the room.
-This is the category that catches students who did everything else right but gave the system a reason to doubt them.
-The exact wording Duolingo uses on these flags is worth knowing, because the AI is consistent about the patterns it watches for.
+The AI watches what you do.
+It does not just watch the room.
+This category catches students who did everything else right.
+But they gave the system a reason to doubt them.
+The exact flag wording is worth knowing.
+The AI is consistent about its patterns.

 Gaze and head pose.

-- Gaze tracking is the most common behavior flag: looking away from the screen for an extended period triggers it
+- Gaze tracking is the most common behavior flag

-- Exact flag wording: "You looked away from the screen for an extended period of time."
+- The flag message reads: 'You looked away from the screen for an extended period of time'

-- Glancing at the keyboard while typing is allowed; glancing at your phone, the wall, or a person off-camera is not
+- Glancing at your phone, the wall, or a person off-camera is not

 Speaking or mouthing during non-speaking tasks.

-- Exact flag wording: "During the speaking section, it was evident you were reading a response that had been written out."
+- The flag message reads: 'During the speaking section, it was evident you were reading a response that had been written out'

 Suspicious typing patterns.

-- Long pauses followed by fast typing bursts, copy-paste behaviour, or text matching other submissions all get flagged
+- Long pauses followed by fast bursts get flagged

-- The AI compares your typing rhythm against expected human patterns
+- The AI checks your typing rhythm against normal human patterns

 Browser focus and tab switching.